-You see, ultimate happiness is incomprehensible here because it is so different, and yet it is your goal ultimately because it is natural to you.
+You see, ultimate happiness is incomprehensible here because it is so different, and yet it is your goal, ultimately, because it is natural to you.
 To comprehend the contrast between your true happiness and your life in the world you must understand profoundly why you are in this world and what the world really is.
 This must come through realization.
-Though Our words can perhaps be helpful as a framework, they are merely controversial until they are fully experienced and realized.
+Though my words can perhaps be helpful as a framework, they are merely controversial until they are fully experienced and realized.

-Therefore, let Us talk about purpose, meaning and direction.
+So, let us talk about purpose, meaning and direction.
 Meaning is born of the fact that the world is a place for something to be done, and you are part of the effort in doing it.
 You came here for a purpose.
 You came from someplace else and you are going someplace else.
-You must entertain this possibility to be able to embrace the ideas We are giving you and even to accept Our presence because We have come from where you have come from.
-That is why We are so much alike.
-Yet We are more like you than you are because We have nothing added at this point.
-We added everything like you, and then We subtracted everything.
+You must entertain this possibility to be able to embrace the ideas I am giving you and even to accept my presence because I have come from where you have come from.
+That is why we are so much alike.
+Yet, I am more like you than you are because I have nothing added at this point.
+I added everything like you, and then I subtracted everything.
 You have added but have not subtracted very much, so you are yourself with all the additions—everything you think you must be, everything you think that you are, everything you think others are and everything you think the world is or should be.
 It sounds like a great deal, does it not?
 It is a lot of extra baggage, but there is the belief that without all these things you would be nothing.
 “What would I be?
 Does not my purpose, meaning and direction derive from all these things I strive for?
 As a person, do I not derive my value from who I think I am and what I think I do and what I think I have done?
 What would I be without this?”

-It takes a little bit of faith to accept that there is actually something there when all these things are taken away, even for a moment.
-We of course do not want to take away anything from you that you want, and because you live in the world, you are free to try to have whatever you want.
+So, it takes a little bit of faith to accept that there is actually something there when all these things are taken away, even for a moment.
+We, of course, do not want to take away anything from you that you want and because you live in the world, you are free to try to have whatever you want.
 You can pretend you are anyone you want to be.
 You can pretend you are the person you have been calling yourself all these years or you can pretend you are someone else, and most people believe you unless you take a position that is untenable.
 Then no one can believe you and they lock you up!
 If it gets too outrageous, people become uncomfortable with you.
-It is fun to masquerade unless you cannot take off the mask.
+Well, it is fun to masquerade unless you cannot take off the mask.
 Then it becomes grave and serious, and you feel trapped and burdened.

-Yet you have cause for enduring happiness because your identity in the world is only a temporary expedient.
+Yet, you have cause for enduring happiness because your identity in the world is only a temporary expedient.
 It actually has value, but only in relation to your true purpose in coming here.
-You see, if you did not have a mask, you would look like Us, and how many of you can see Us?
-We are as much here as you are, but We are like a naked person.
-We have passed through the training of the world, as all true Teachers have done, and that is why We are Teachers for the world.
+You see, if you did not have a mask, you would look like me and how many of you can see me?
+I am as much here as you are, but I am like a naked person.
+I have passed through the training of the world, as all true Teachers have done, and that is why I am a Teacher of the world.
 All true Teachers have added everything the world has to offer, and they have subtracted it as well.
-If you can become your true Self while you are in the world, you will graduate from the world.
+If you can become your True Self while you are in the world, you will graduate from the world.
 Until you do this, you will need to come back and do this again and again.
 As you become more aware of this, you recognize that it is really very burdensome to do that.
 Your desire to reveal yourself and to contribute your gifts now begins to become greater than your desire for separation, refuge and hiding.

-Enduring happiness is a quality of your entire life.
+So, enduring happiness is a quality of your entire life.
 It is not an add-on feature.
 You do not put on a happy face or a spiritual face or any face now.
-Happiness is merely beginning to radiate from you like heat from a radiator.
+It is merely beginning to radiate from you like heat from a radiator.
 You are feeling it, and others are feeling it because you are feeling it.
 You are the first recipient always.
 You are the first student of your own training.

 God does not move because God does not need to go anywhere because God is everywhere, so there is no movement.
 But God’s Presence and Thought generate movement in the world of moving things.
-This is a very important idea for you to think about.
+This is a very important idea I want you to think about, please.
 It is a little mysterious, but it allows you to have a sense of abiding Presence with you wherever you go.
-When you are out in the world or even at home, you are interacting with moving objects—people, objects, things.
+When you are out in the world or even at home, you are interacting with moving objects.
+People, objects, things.
 Even your thoughts are moving.
 If you think about it, did you ever have a thought that did not move?
 Those of you who are practicing meditation, have you ever engaged with a thought that did not move, that did not change to something else or was not dynamic?
 A thought that does not move is pure Knowledge.
 It is the most powerful thought in the world.
 It is the thought that gave birth to the world.
 Only those who are very advanced can be fully aware of this thought.
-This sounds incredible, but after all this is all incredible.
+This sounds a little far out, but after all, this is all far out, yes?